Sputnik-1 EMC/EMI lab model: Two View Mockups Sputnik 1

-Apart from functional laboratory EMC/EMI models 001, 002 a 003 there are two view mockups, which do not contain any active radio or electronics.
+Apart from functional laboratory EMC/EMI models 001, 002 and 003 there are two view mockups, which do not contain any active radio or electronics.

 Of four known models, two reside in private hands, one is located at the Energia Corporate Museum outside Moscow, and one, lacking internal components, is displayed at the Museum of Flight in Seattle, Washington, US.